Why did you choose to study Sustainable Cities?

 What skills from your education can you use in your present job?

-If you need to highlight projects you've been involved in - what should that be?
+If you were to highlight projects you've been involved in - what should that be?

 Project visit at BioVækst